timonla/timonla.github.io/_includes/about.md

 In my first assignment I developed Azure chatbots using the [Microsoft Bot Framework](https://dev.botframework.com/).
 My work included researching available technologies and finding parts of the implementation that can be generalized to allow for a higher reusability of our code.
 In POCs we demonstrated how to develop chatbots with data-driven dialog structures that can be used as templates to solve similar use-cases.

-## About me

-I moved to Gothenburg, Sweden in the fall of 2016 to attend a MSc. program in computer science at Chalmers.
-Find out more about my studies in my resume.

-When I am not working with computer science, I am likely exploring the beautiful nature around Gothenburg and probably have my bike with me.
-It has been my main means of transportation for several years now.
-However, only my daily commutes of 42km made me push my boundaries in terms of what distances are management by bike.
-In 2019 I had my first 100km+ ride and just a few months later decided to travel *969km* to my hometown Berlin entirely by bike.
-Since then I am hooked on the idea of bikepacking.
-From time to time I try to share some of my bike adventures on [Instagram](https://www.instagram.com/timon.ruotsalainen/).

-My biggest passion is change.
-No matter, if it comes to refactoring source code, improving my diet or finding the most eco friendly way to travel to Berlin.
-I am never done looking for opportunities to improve and am quick to challenge current solutions.
-With an open mind and creative thinking I develop solutions and aim for simplicity.
-My technical background and work experience allow me to use modern technologies and automation to achieve exactly that.
-Today, I am most excited about finding ways to improve environmental and social sustainability.

-Among my other interests are minimalism, biohacking, writing music which I upload to my [YouTube](https://www.youtube.com/channel/UCp5zwA-JgwGzmgHOeeP1h4g?view_as=subscriber) channel from time to time and cooking.